approov/quickstart-aws-api-gateway-v2/docs/AWS_API_GATEWAY_EXAMPLE.md

     ${AWS_ACCOUNT_ID}.dkr.ecr.${AWS_REGION}.amazonaws.com/${PREFIX}approov-${LAMBDA_LANG}-lambda-authorizer
 ```

-If you change the code then you just need to execute `./stack reset` that will execute for you the docker commands `build` and `run`.
+If you change the code then you just need to execute `./stack reset` to execute the `build` and `run` docker commands.

 ##### Test with cURL Requests

-The request to be issued here is not the same request we would do to the API Gateway.
-Instead it is simulating the internal call made to the lambda authorizer function that requires an event that we provide on the body of the request in json format.
+The cURL requests issued here are for testing the authorizer, they do not use the full requests that would be required by API Gateway.
+Instead we just need the `approov-token` header thereby simulating the internal call made to the lambda authorizer function.

-Open another terminal and execute the below cURL requests examples.
+From the terminal, execute the following cURL requests.

 ###### Example for a valid Appproov Token: